 The Magazine Editor

-When I walked out of TMG, there was an editor waiting to take my service.
-He asked me to look after a string of magazines that his newspaper Vijaya Karnataka was bringing about.
+When I walked out of TMG, I took charge of managing a string of magazine supplements of Vijaya Karnataka.
 Within months, I changed the face and shape of its weekly supplements and played a major role in the success of Vijaya Karnataka.
 Round about eight months after my joining, Vijaya Karnataka turned out to be the largest circulated Kannada daily with its sale exceeding 5 lakh copies a day.
 I took the initiative to organize a journalism workshop on behalf of my paper.
 Workshop on agriculture & rural reporting and a competition on short story writing are the ones held under my leadership.

 I served as the Media Adviser for Karnataka State Urban Cooperative Banks Federation, Karnataka State Souharda Federal Cooperative Limited – the apex bodies in the state’s cooperative sector from 2003-2006.
 After serving as Manager, Corporate Communications @ JSW Steel Limited, Toranagallu, in Bellary District, Karnataka, I served as the Media & Logistics Manager to Shri B. S. Yeddyurappa for the Assembly elections.
 I spent 90 days with him, which gave me full insight into what politics is upto.
 I travelled with him on the helicopter and saw the whole of Karnataka’s landscape.
 Then, I made a quiet exit, because of domestic reasons.